-Everyone knows about Belize cave tubing, but less is known about running this famous underground river by kayak and raft, because so few companies have the equipment.
-Slickrock has been conducting this underground river tour of the Caves Branch River in Belize since 1991, using both kayaks and rafts to explore this incredible underground river.
+Everyone knows about Belize cave tubing, but less is known about running this famous underground river by kayak, because so few companies have the equipment.
+Slickrock has been conducting this underground river tour of the Caves Branch River in Belize since 1991, using kayaks to explore this incredible underground river.
 The problem with cave tubing in Belize is that the runs have to be extremely short as this river is too shallow to allow an unimpeded float.
-Slickrock Adventures is the only company to use kayaks and rafts to run the whole section of caves.
+Slickrock Adventures is the only company to use kayaks to run the whole section of caves.

 We also have a web page about a caving trip that does not involve river gear.